instantOS/instantos.github.io/faq.md

 - wait for the installation to finish
 - Use `ibuild` from the command line, `ibuild help` for available commands and some help

-For instance, if you want to build the latest instantWM from the github source repository:
+For instance, if you want to build the latest instantWM from the GitHub source repository:

 ```
 ibuild install instantwm